lrsdev/DOCAndroid/README.md

 * Functions without network connectivity, synchronises periodically when the network is available.

 ## Synchronisation
 The application provides a synchronisation adapter with a stub authenticator so we can make use of Android's synchronisation framework.
-The sync adapter accesses the applications database via a content provider, and communicates with the remote API using the RetroFit API client.
-On the applications first run, it will setup automatic synchronisation which can be turned on and off in Android'ss accounts section under settings.
+The sync adapter accesses the applications database via a content provider, and communicates with the [remote API](https://github.com/lrsdev/dog-rails) using the RetroFit API client.
+On first run, it will setup automatic synchronisation which can be turned on and off in Android'ss accounts section under settings.
 On each sync, reports are synchronised to server first then a sync request is sent to the remote API with the timestamp of the last synchronisation, the remote server returns a json object with all changes since the supplied timestamp.

 ## Building
 ### Assets